 Why Go Through the Pre-AP Course Audit?

-Participation in the Pre-AP Course Audit process is required for teachers to access Pre-AP Classroom, which includes sample instructional materials as well as the digital learning checkpoints they are required to administer.
+Participation in the Pre-AP Course Audit process is required for teachers to access Pre-AP Classroom, which includes access to the required professional learning and sample instructional materials, as well as the digital learning checkpoints they are required to administer.

 Pre-AP courses must be authorized by the Pre-AP Program in order to use “Pre-AP” in those course names.
 The only way to do that is through the Pre-AP Course Audit.

 Once your school’s courses are authorized, they will be included in the Pre-AP Course Ledger —the official list of all Pre-AP courses—so colleges and universities can verify student transcripts.